GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_SystemRequirementRefinement](../../stereotypes.md#SAF_SystemRequirementRefinement)

-Specifies the fact that a System Requirement refines a System Story.
+Specifies the fact that a System Use Case is refined by System Requirements.
 ## SSEperformingSFN
 0..* [System State](#System-State) SSEperformingSFN 0..* [System Function](#System-Function)